dougeby/IntuneDocs/InTuneDocs/EndUser/sync-your-device-manually-cpwebsite.md

 # Sync your device manually using the Company Portal website

-If your app installation is taking too long, you can try syncing your device manually, which might help to speed up the installation.
-Use the instructions below that match the type of device or Windows version you're using.
-Synchronizing your device to speed up app installations works only for the listed versions below.
+If your app installation or some other task is taking too long, you can try syncing your device manually, which might help to speed up the installation or task.
+Use the instructions below that match the device you're using.

+The Sync feature works only for the versions listed below.

 * [Windows 10 Mobile](sync-your-device-manually-windows.md#windows-10-mobile)
 * [Windows 10 Desktop](sync-your-device-manually-windows.md#windows-10-desktop)